Skip to main content

 Vacation

-Workers are entitled to a minimum of four weeks’ vacation per year, which must be used within the year it is accrued unless the Worker’s manager approves carrying it over.
-Carried over vacation must be used within the first six months of the next year.
-Managers and executives may be entitled to a longer holiday entitlement.
+Workers are entitled to 26 working days of vacation days off per year, which must be used within 18 months, or it is forfeited.
+Those working in quadro and dirigenti positions may be entitled to a longer holiday entitlement.

 Sick Leave